k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/09_custom_ws_properties.md

 # Custom Web Service Properties

-Fabric Web Services properties include metadata that contribute to the definitions, functionalities and characteristics of the Web Service.
+Fabric Web Services properties include metadata that contributes to the definitions, functionalities and characteristics of the Web Service.

 At Graphit, it is done at the Properties Panel, which opens when clicking on the <img src="D:\OneDrive - K2View\K2View-Academy-7.0\articles\15_web_services_and_graphit\17_Graphit\images\url-icon.png"></img> icon at the top Graphit Editor toolbar.
 Some other settings are done via the nodes' types or properties.